 Known for its incredible strength and natural appearance, porcelain is considered the gold standard for veneers.
 They can last upwards of 20 years with proper care, and they’re the best choice for anyone looking to hide dark stains, large cracks, or who needs to add strength after enamel loss.
 However, they always require enamel prep to prevent the teeth from looking too thick.
 In most cases, the dentist has to remove 0.5 millimeters of enamel.

 While all porcelain is ceramic, not all ceramic is porcelain.
 With veneers, this usually translates into a weaker product, but they’re also thinner, which means less enamel prep.
 Still, expect to lose at least 0.3 millimeters for these veneers.
-It’s up to you if the tradeoff between durability and less prep is worth it.

 Indirect Composite Veneers